How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 READ MORE: How to get clients for a cleaning business

-How to get cleaning contracts with banks
+How to get cleaning contracts for banks

 To get bank cleaning contracts, start by researching local bank branches in your area and identifying who’s in charge of the property.
 In most cases, you’ll get connected to the branch manager or facilities coordinator.